 \section{Details of the Data Processing Steps}

-Section { 4} in our main paper explains how we construct our \docppt dataset.
+Section 4 in our main paper explains how we construct our \docppt dataset.
 Here we provide the details of the process and demonstrate the accuracy of the various extraction/matching processes.
 Fig.~\ref{fig:preprocessing} illustrates the details of the data processing pipeline that were omitted in the main paper.
 To evaluate how reliable the various steps in our pipeline are, we manually labeled 100 slide decks (randomly sampled from the validation split) and used them for evaluation.

 \paragraph{Text Extraction} Fig.~\ref{fig:ocr} shows examples of the extracted slide sentences obtained using Azure OCR~\cite{url:azureocr}.
-The original slides are shown on left and the extracted text is on the right.
-Notice that the OCR results are quite reliable as slides contain text in a clear format.
+The slides are shown on left and the extracted text is on the right.
+Notice that the OCR results are quite reliable as slides contain text.

 \paragraph{Slide Stemming} Fig.~\ref{fig:stemming} illustrates the slide stemming process.
 If a slide has a preceding slide with 80\% or greater overlap in content, we consider the preceding slide as redundant and remove it.
 The slides which are opaque (ghosted) are examples of slides that would be removed (they often exist because of animations that sequentially add elements to a slide - e.g., bullet points appearing - thus we just keep the final slide in the sequence to simplify the dataset).
 Our slide stemming step is 93\% accurate based on the human annotated validation set.